 All materials on our website or social media outlets may be used for editorial or educational purposes.
 We just ask that you credit The Popcorn Board and that you add a link back to our website if you are sharing them on your website.
 You may not use our content in your own advertising or packaging.

 There are no known GMO crops of popcorn in the U.S. All popcorn is GMO free, even if it is not labeled non-GMO.

 It's hard to believe a snack food that tastes so good can actually be good for you, but it's true!
-Popcorn is a whole grain that is 100-percent unprocessed with no additional additives, hidden ingredients, or GMOs.
+Popcorn is a whole grain that is 100% unprocessed with no additional additives, hidden ingredients, or GMOs.

-In addition to engaging with us on social media, we encourage you to get the most of your popcorn-related social media content by using these pop-ular hashtags: #Popcorn, #HealthySnacks, #ILovePopcorn, #NationalPopcornDay (on Jan.
+In addition to engaging with us on social media, we encourage you to get the most out of your popcorn-related social media content by using these pop-ular hashtags: #Popcorn, #HealthySnacks, #ILovePopcorn, #NationalPopcornDay (on Jan.
 19), #FarmtoTable, #HowYouPopcorn, #PopcornMonth or #PopcornPoppinMonth (in October), and #PopItandTopIt.

 Download Sample Posts